 If you believe you are a candidate for treatment of gynecomastia, the best way to learn about your unique options for removing unwanted breast tissue is to request a FREE surgical consultation with Dr. Smith.
-Or, call our Irvine, Huntington Beach and Corona cosmetic surgery offices at (949) 653-7000.
+Or, call our Irvine and Corona cosmetic surgery offices at (949) 653-7000.

 What Male Breast Reduction Can Do for You